Teen Titans Go! To the Movies: Critical response

 Laura Prudom of IGN gave the film a score of eight out of ten, calling it a "gleefully unhinged deconstruction of superhero tropes that isn't afraid to take aim at the rest of DC's cinematic roster".
-Owen Glieberman of Variety said "Teen Titans GO! is fun in a defiantly super way, and that's a recommendation."
+Owen Gleiberman of Variety said "Teen Titans GO! is fun in a defiantly super way, and that's a recommendation."
 Frank Scheck of The Hollywood Reporter wrote that "Considering the somberness that afflicts so many DC universe releases, the tongue-in-cheek, albeit admittedly juvenile humor of Teen Titans Go!
 To the Movies should come as a welcome relief to fans."

 David Betancourt of The Washington Post opined, "Teen Titans Go!
 To the Movies is a laugh-a-minute ride that hits you with the jokes from the very first frame.
 From the cute shots at Marvel Studios to the self-deprecating tone on the state of DC movies, you’ll leave the theater with a new set of superhero abs from laughing so hard."

 Brandon Katz of The New York Observer said that the film is "a fun parody of sorts that gently skewers our superhero obsessed culture, and while there may be one too many gags thrown in there which can get a bit tiresome after awhile, it's an enjoyable movie for both kids and adults".
 Brian Tallerico of RogerEbert.com rated the film at three out of four, saying "It's not a film designed to break ground or even offer too much social commentary on the role of superheroes in modern culture.
 It's built with the primary goal of making you laugh and forget your problems for just under 90 minutes, and it does exactly that."

 GameSpots Chris Hayner, while finding fault with what he deemed excessive toilet humor and some dragging in the film, said that "In a superhero movie landscape where the world is constantly being destroyed by massive CGI abominations, this is a refreshing change... it doesn't forget how funny and exciting these types of movies can be".